c3esperanto/kurseto/esperanto-kurseto.md

 * ĥ - like the "ch" in German "Bach"
 * ŭ – like "u" half vowel

-The letters "j" ans "ŭ" are so called *half vowels*, that means they don't have a syllable on their own but form a diphthong.
+The letters "j" and "ŭ" are so called *half vowels*, that means they don't have a syllable on their own but form a diphthong.